 Henry Ford College History

 Henry Ford College (HFC) is a public community college in Dearborn, Michigan, USA, offering a bachelor's degree, 3+1 programs, associate degrees, and a variety of certificate and workforce development and training programs.
-The College, established in 1938, is accredited by North Central Association of Colleges and Schools, the Michigan Commission on College Accreditation, and the Higher Learning Commission.
+The College, established in 1938, is accredited by the Michigan Commission on College Accreditation and the Higher Learning Commission.
 HFC offers classes on its two Dearborn campuses and other regional locations.
 The College also offers many popular online courses in a variety of academic programs.

 HFC's Main Campus is located on the southwest corner of Ford Road and Evergreen, north of and adjacent to the University of Michigan-Dearborn campus.